Remuneration for councillors

 Current Fund for Additional Positions of Responsibilities

-The Authority current provides for each council to have a capped fund for extra remuneration for those who take on additional positions of responsibility.
+The Authority currently provides for each council to have a capped fund for extra remuneration for those who take on additional positions of responsibility.

-The fund for each council is equivalent to twice the base remuneration of one councillor.
+The fund for each council is equivalent to twice the base remuneration (i.e. 200%) of one councillor’s remuneration.
 For example, if the base remuneration for a councillor is $40,000, then the total fund that council could use for additional remuneration will be capped at $80,000.

 Before approving any additional remuneration, the Authority expects there to be significant extra workload and/or responsibility required on an ongoing basis for the positon.
 This could include the need to attend regular additional meetings or to gain a technical knowledge base for a particular field of expertise.

 An example of how the extra remuneration might work:

 - Council A has 10 councillors, each starting with a base remuneration of $40,000.